Supraja-KadaladiRamkumar/Automation-Simulation-Projects/CODESYS/Intermediate/traffic light 2-way/README_trafficlight2way.md

 - This is an intermediate-level project created during CODESYS practice to explore a simple and straightforward 2-way traffic signal scenario in ST.
 - Code is provided in 'traffic light 2 way.txt'.
+- A separate code incorporating the stop block to resume/restart the program can be incorporated in future versions.
-- Future improvisations include adding a pedestrian crossing with dedicated pedestrian halt zones for more accurate signaling.
+- Future improvisations can also include adding a pedestrian crossing with dedicated pedestrian halt zones for more accurate signaling.